-The Clearinghouse regulations will require employers to both query and report information regarding CDL-drivers.
+The Clearinghouse regulations will require employers to both queries and report information regarding CDL-drivers.
 Once the Clearinghouse is established and operational, employers will be required to report to the Clearinghouse specified violations of the DOT drug and alcohol testing program incurred by their current and prospective CDL drivers.
 In addition, all employers of CDL drivers will be required to conduct pre-employment queries through electronic requests for information to determine whether prospective hires have unresolved drug or alcohol violations that prohibit them from performing safety-sensitive functions.
 Employers will also be required to query the Clearinghouse annually to determine whether current employees have incurred drug or alcohol violations while working for another employer.

-Owner operators will be required to query the Clearinghouse (§ 382.701).
+Owner-operators will be required to query the Clearinghouse (§ 382.701).
 Owner-operators must comply with all Clearinghouse requirements imposed on both employers and employees.

 Medical Review Officers

 Medical Review Officers (MRO) will be required to report refusals and positive results including any changes to reported results that change a result from negative to positive or positive to negative.
 Within two business days of making a determination or verification of a DOT-approved drug test, an MRO must report the following driver information to the Clearinghouse:

 - Refusal-to-test determinations based on the employee’s inability to provide a sufficient specimen for testing, or the adulteration or substitution of a specimen